Types of Multidimensional Arrays

 2. Three-Dimensional Array (3D Array)

-Declaration of 3D Array in C
+Declaration and Syntax of 3D Array in C

 A three-dimensional (3D) array is an extension of the 2D array, adding another dimension called depth.